FontaineRiant/wrAIter/README.md

 from for each paragraph.

 The AI writer is powered by any LLM that can be found on [Hugging Face](https://huggingface.co/), easily swappable through a command line argument.
-The suggested model has 2.7 billion parameters and was fine-tuned to write fictional stories.
+The default model has 2.7 billion parameters and was fine-tuned to write fictional stories.

 ## Features